 An employer is subject to the Notice requirements if it offers prescription drug coverage to its active employees and/or retirees, which includes Medicare Part D eligible individuals (including dependents).
-As a best practice, we recommend all employers sponsoring a prescription drug benefit to assume it is responsible for providing the Notice and notifying CMS, as discussed below.
+As a best practice, we recommend all employers sponsoring prescription drug benefits assume responsibility for providing the Notice and notifying CMS, as discussed below.